Other Student Life

 • Electronics: Gaming devices, iPads, speakers, streaming devices, cameras, computers, hard drives, headphones

-These are just a few examples of what you can bring to campus, and when all added up, it can cost thousands of dollars.
-This doesn’t include your personal items such as clothes, bags, shoes, and other things you have collected over the years that are important to you.
-With such a wide range of prices on these items, leaving them unprotected should something unexpected happen isn’t worth the risk.
+These are just a few examples of what you can bring to campus, and when all is added up, it can cost thousands of dollars.
+This doesn’t include your personal property items such as clothes, bags, shoes, and other things you have collected over the years that are important to you.

 GradGuard: The Smart Choice